Redesigning Multi-Scale Neural Network for Crowd Counting: Method

-This loss is applied to the attention module of the second gating net.
+This loss is applied to the attention module for the second gating net $\mathcal G^2$ (see Fig.~\ref{fig:overview}).
 Given the predicted attention map $A$ and its ground truth $A^g$, we define the cross entropy loss between them:

-where $a_z$ and $a_z^g$ are values corresponding to the $z$-th pixel in $A$ and $A^g$, respectively. $A^g$ is obtained as the binarised result of the ground truth density map using a threshold of 1e-5~\cite{rong2021wacv}.
+where $a_z$ and $a_z^g$ are values corresponding to the $z$-th pixel in $A$ and $A^g$, respectively. \miaojing{$A$ is obtained as the output of the attention net in the attention module (Sec.~\ref{sec:MoE}-2)}; $A^g$ is obtained as the binarised result of the ground truth density map using a threshold of 1e-5~\cite{rong2021wacv}.